Even more exciting news!

 FESTIVAL 31 2017 is on a roll!

-To join in just send an email to Karen at firstname.lastname@example.org to confirm your attendance an interest in what activity you’d like to deliver and we will email you the contact address for the meeting.
+to join in send Karen an email to firstname.lastname@example.org to state your interest and suggest an activity you’d like to deliver and we will get in touch!

 We’ve been granted a small fund from Big Lottery Celebrate Funding to actually start planning early- yes it’s amazing we started planning in December 2016!!!

 So there will be plenty of opportunity to get involved and we’ll keep you updated

 Liverpool’s celebration of arts & culture from refugee communities and widened opportunity for discussion and understanding around the refugee experience.
 FESTIVAL 31 brings together refugees, wider communities, individuals, grassroots, small and larger organisations for a 31 day experience across the whole city every year, starting on the same day as national Refugee Week celebrations…